lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 transmission.
 The way the context is configured or exchanged is out of the scope for this document.

 SCHC compresses and decompresses headers based on shared contexts between devices.
+The way the Contexts are provisioned is out of the scope of this document.
 Each context consists of multiple Rules.
 Each rule can match header fields and specific values or ranges of values.
 If a rule matches, the matched header fields are substituted by the rule ID and optionally some residual bits.
 Thus, different Rules may correspond to different types of